The Manxman

 Not long into the scene we meet Kate, played by Anny Ondra, who was to pose such a problem for Hitch with her German dialect the next year in Blackmail.
 Hers is an exquisite face, one of those long-suffering low-lidded looks which made Greta Garbo so famous.
 Phil and Pete turn to her, and their four eyes in a close two-shot say it all, riveting their attention on her as though they would bore holes in her with their gaze.
 The reversal shot, of Kate looking back at them is neutral: ambiguous.
 Which is she looking at?
 It is evident she sees them as the same person, and greets them with both hands, their faces always staring at her, burning with the desire for her attention.

 The triangle here, so foreshadowed by the three-legged Manx symbol, is not an ordinary one.
 The viewer is asked —coerced perhaps, to participate in Kate's divided attention.
-Furthermore, the title is The Manxman, not The Manxmen.
+Hoqwever, the title is The Manxman, not The Manxmen.
 There is no reason to think that the story favors Phil over Pete for the eponymous title.
+And yet the symbol says to us that no matter which way it's thrown, the tri-footed will always land on its feet.

-Yet Kate has a father.
+And more importantly, Kate has a father.
+We have seen him lurking in the background, behind his partition, of which we'll learn later.
 He is a dour old gentleman, with a small sailor-like hoop earring in each ear, and a mind bent on money, money, money.
 Surely Pete is not going to succeed in wooing him.
 Once the pub crowd is gone, a Cyrano-like scene is played out, where Pete announces to Phil that he wants to ask Kate's father for her hand.
 Again, on the character's faces, we read how suddenly frightened this irrepressible lad is, and how crushed is Phil, who obviously loves Kate as well, and must decide whether to fulfill his friend's request and speak to Kate's father about Pete, or try for her himself.

-Although only four minutes into the picture, we are presented with an enormous dilemma of tremendous import.
+Although less than 10 minutes into the picture, we are presented with a dilemma of tremendous import.
 If Phil decides to play Cyrano and intercede for Pete, he's betraying himself and his happiness, but preserving the love of his friend.
 If he further alienates Kate's father purposefully against Pete, he will obviously be betraying him.

 It's a melodramatic ploy, and can't be considered much more than that, but the fugal interplay between the images, with Pete's face, the lighthouse light rhythmically flashing, and the father's angry looks all seem to earn the suspension of disbelief.
 Another Cyrano-like scene occurs, wherein Pete practically attacks his lifelong friend Phil outside the pub, determined that he'll go away and make a life for himself.